selectioncriteria.com.au

 To perform well, both as an applicant and as a selection panel member, you need to think flexibly, build language practices for confident speaking and make quality connections throughout the selection process.

-Dr Ann Villiers pioneered the concept of Mental Nutrition® to capture the essentials of how we manage meaning and make sense of our encounters with people.
+Dr Ann Villiers pioneered the concept of Mental Nutrition to capture the essentials of how we manage meaning and make sense of our encounters with people.
 Being mindful of our thinking and building skills in managing meaning are high-order capabilities vital for both applicants and selection panel members.

 Qualifications:

 PhD, BA (Hons), Dip Ed.
+Graduate Certificate in Career Development

 Professional memberships:

-• Career Development Association of Australia
+• Fellow, Career Development Association of Australia

 Conference and meeting presentations: